-National Ambassadors will have the opportunity to attend and speak at FBC signature events, be interviewed by media for television, radio or newspaper, as well as meet other individuals and families affected by vision loss.
+FBC Ambassadors have the opportunity to attend and speak at FBC signature events, be interviewed by media, as well as meet other individuals and families affected by vision loss.

 “I believe my diagnosis initially affected my family more than myself because it did not begin to impact my life until my teenage years.
 As I grew older my loss of vision, and all the things that appeared to be contingent on it, left both my life and mental health in crisis.
 I was angry and hurt that I could no longer play basketball, go out at night or seemingly ‘be normal.’